W4RA/speechmatching/examples/basic/README.rst

 Basic example
 #############

-This basic example downloads a zip `file`_ with directories of recordings, unpacks this in the current directory, and peforms various operations with the sound recordings.
+This basic example downloads a zip file [zipfile]_ with directories of recordings, unpacks this in the current directory, and peforms various operations with the sound recordings.

 In "basic example 1", basic loading, transcript calculation, and similarity score calculation is done.
 In "basic example 2", a small number of three groups of recordings are created, with each having between 2 and 4 recordings.
-An final recording is then separately loaded and matched with the three groups to see which group matches the unknown recording best.
+A final recording is then separately loaded and matched with the three groups to see which group matches the unknown recording best.

-Finally, in "basic example 3", all downloaded recordings are loaded from the directories.
+Finally, in "basic example 3", all downloaded recordings are loaded from their directories.
 One group is created per directory, and all recordings from that directory are added to that group.

 A group is then taken to be tested with, and 20 random chosen recordings from